Poison Ivy (character): The New 52

 In 2011, "The New 52" rebooted the DC universe.
 Poison Ivy is recruited into the covert-ops group known as the Birds of Prey.
 Though she is specifically hand-picked by the team's leader, Black Canary, the other members of the group protest Ivy's inclusion, citing her violent past and connections to various murders.
 These suspicions are proven correct when Ivy poisons the team and forces them to attack corrupt companies she wants to destroy, until Katana apparently kills her.

 Ivy survives the injuries and returns to Gotham, breaking out Clayface/Basil Karlo to manipulate him into becoming her husband.
 Batman intervenes to help her, mainly because the locations she attacked were the Penguin's properties.
 Poison Ivy ends up captured by Penguin's men.
 She is buried alive by them, but survives long enough to be rescued by Penguin's right-hand man Emperor Penguin who has taken over his boss' businesses after the Joker's return.
 He proposes an alliance with her.
 However, Karlo, whom Batman had set free from Ivy's control, tracks down and attacks Poison Ivy.
 Emperor Penguin later calls in a favor from Poison Ivy.
 This led to Emperor Penguin empowering himself with a chemical that is made from one of Poison Ivy's plant concoctions, the Man-Bat Serum, and the Venom drug.

 The character's origin, in this new DC universe, was presented in a special issue of Detective Comics (#23.1), during the "Villains Month" event in September 2013.
 Pamela Isley was born with a skin condition that prevented her from leaving her home.
 She spent most of her limited time outside in her family's garden.
 Her abusive father murdered her mother and buried her in the garden.
 While in college, Pamela sold pheromone pills to other students to study its effects until she was caught by police.
 She used a powerful version of the pills to control the dean's mind so he would drop the charges and let her graduate with honors.
 While visiting her father in prison, she kissed him, and the poison that was secreted from her lips killed him.
-Later she landed an internship in Wayne Enterprises' Bio-Chemistry division developing pharmaceutical and cosmetic applications.
-She was fired after suggesting to Bruce Wayne that the company develop chemicals that could brainwash people.
-As she was escorted out by security, she accidentally spilled the chemicals she was working with on herself, giving her powers to control plant life and immunity to all poisons and viruses.
+Later she landed an internship in Wayne Enterprises' Bio-Chemistry Division developing pharmaceutical and cosmetic applications.
+She was fired after Bruce Wayne discovered her using company resources for an unauthorized project to brainwash people through plant pheromones.
+In an accident similar to that which created Mr. Freeze, Pamela attacks the security guards sent to escort her out and is exposed to lethal doses of her chemicals, triggering a mutation that gives her green skin, immunity to all toxins, and the ability to manipulate plant life.